grafana/mimir/docs/sources/operators-guide/tools/mimirtool.md

 ##### A note on default values

-This command is designed to aid a migration from Cortex to Grafana Mimir.
+`mimirtool config convert` helps you migrate from Cortex to Grafana Mimir.
 There are changes to the default values of some configuration parameters in Mimir v2.0.0 that we think you would not want to make as part of this migration.
 These parameters are: